 Anime.js is a good option for animating existing drawings and will likely be combined with another library.
 It should be considered an alternative to something like GreenSock and not a replacement for other drawing libraries.
 Anime.js would likely be used for more complex animations that need to happen as part of an interactive web experience.

 PixiJS is another 2D drawing library.
 Its main purpose is to make it easier to display, animate and manage 2D graphics, so you can focus on building your experience or game without worrying about keeping up with all of the shapes and images you have to draw and animate.
 If you're building a game, assets (or sprites) can quickly balloon to a number that's hard to manage.
+(Lots of assets to save?
+Keep them safe in the most reliable cloud storage.)

 A compelling aspect of PixiJS is that it comes from an API that was built and used extensively in Adobe Flash.
 This is a huge benefit for developers coming from a Flash background, as the experience will feel familiar.
 It is also similar to Apple's SpriteKit.